About our editor

 – I always see the small things.
 I will spot a small dung beetle but miss the snake right next to it.
 Yes, that actually happened to me once!
 The snake was a rinkhals.

 – I don’t see the point of lying on the beach.
 I will rather walk 5km on the beach with the waves washing over my feet.

 About Never-ending Nature

-We at Never-ending Nature have a passion for the African continent and through this blog, we hope to showcase the beautiful spots in Southern Africa, and the conservation projects these places are focusing on.
+At Never-ending Nature, we have a passion for the African continent and through this blog, we hope to showcase the beautiful spots in Southern Africa, and the conservation projects these places are focusing on.
 Why?
 We want to focus on this because tourism gets a lot of attention, but the important work behind the scenes does not always get the recognition it deserves.
 Community is at the heart of conservation and should not be left behind.
 A lot of hard work goes into taking care of our natural heritage, and ensuring it is there for future generations to enjoy.
-Do you get to share the good work your destination or organisation is doing with the world?
+Do you get to share the good work your destination or organisation is doing, with the rest of the world?

 We want to share the conservation work and projects happening behind the scenes